fivdi/onoff/README.md

 ##### write(value[, callback])
 - value - The number 0 or 1.
 - [callback] - An optional completion callback that gets one argument (err), where err is reserved for an error object.
-If no callback is provided the function returns a promise that resolves with no return value.

 Write GPIO value asynchronously.
+If no completion callback is specified write returns a Promise that resolves with no value on success or rejects with an Error object on failure.

 ##### writeSync(value)
 - value - The number 0 or 1.